metal3d/katenary/README.md

 - `katenary.io/ingress`: create an ingress and bind it to the given port
 - `katenary.io/secret-envfiles`: force the creation of a secret for the given coma separated list of "env_file"
 - `katenary.io/ports` is a coma separated list of ports if you want to avoid the "ports" section in your docker-compose for any reason
+- `katenary.io/configma-volumes` is a coma separated list of directory (should be declared as volumes also) to transform to a configMap object